lkarinja/WordPress-WC-Store-Closing-Override/README.md

 # WordPress-WC-Store-Closing-Override
-Overrides some functionality from Ozibal's Store Closing WordPress/WooCommerce Plugin
+Overrides some functionality from <a href="http://dev.4gendesign.com/">Ozibal's</a> <a href="http://dev.4gendesign.com/magaza-kapama/">Store Closing</a> WordPress/WooCommerce Plugin